 Other studies indicate that trained athletes who supplement with taurine experience improved exercise performance.
 Cyclists and runners have been able to cover longer distances with less fatigue.
 Studies also supported taurine’s role in reducing muscle damage.

 In addition to these performance benefits, taurine may aid weight loss by increasing your body’s use of fat for fuel.
 In cyclists, supplementing with 1.66 grams of taurine increased fat burning by 16%.

 According to the best available evidence, taurine has no negative side effects when used in the recommended amounts.

 While there have been no direct issues from taurine supplements, athlete deaths in Europe have been linked to energy drinks containing taurine and caffeine.
 This has led several countries to ban or limit the sale of taurine.

 However, these deaths may have been caused by large doses of caffeine or some other substances the athletes were taking.

-most amino-acid-based supplements, issues could potentially arise in people
+As with most amino-acid-based supplements, issues could potentially arise in people with kidney problems